Skip to content

 Simple to set up and use!

-Works with the U4B-protocol telemetry of GPS coordinates, Altitude, Speed, and Voltage.
+Works with Basic Telemetry of GPS coordinates, Altitude, Speed, and Voltage.

 Pick a free channel, then track your flight!